unblog/systeminfo/README.md

 ## Addendum

-This script is developed in not very structured way, so it is simply to modify individual lines or omit them altogether, it should be easily customizable.
+This script is intentional developed in not very structured way, so it is simply to modify individual lines or omit them altogether, it should be easily customizable.

 ## license